naiduarvind/hashicorp-nomad/README.md

 ![Status of Stopped Nomad Job](images/dead-nomad-job-status.png)

-3. If the job is required to run again, we can simply execute the `run` command again:
+3. If the job is required to run again, we can simply execute the `run` command again just like the `docker run` command:
 ```
 $ nomad run job jobs/redis.nomad
 ```